ECHONETv1.0

 Will Demonstrate

-Multi-node acoustic detection, thermal confirmation cueing, RF emitter awareness, and AI fusion verdict output across a 5-node deployment.
+Multi-node acoustic detection, thermal confirmation cueing, RF emitter awareness, and AI fusion verdict output across a 6–8 node deployment.

 Success Criteria

-Thermal confirmation within 10 seconds of acoustic cue
+Thermal layer provides directional confirmation following acoustic cue

-Fusion verdict output with threat type and confidence score
+Fusion verdict output includes threat type and confidence score

 OBJ-01